appvinio/apple_music_user_token/README.md

 ## Getting Started

-Generate Developer Token and use it to obtain User Token Add to your `Info`plist`
+1. Generate Developer Token and use it to obtain User Token

+2. Add to your `Info.plist`

 ```dart
     <key>NSAppleMusicUsageDescription</key>
     <string>For User Token</string>
 ```

-Have a ITunes Store with connected Payment Card
+3. Have a ITunes Store with connected Payment Card